Clearing of native vegetation on pastoral land

 You must have consent to clear native vegetation on pastoral land in the Northern Territory (NT).

-Applications for pastoral land clearing are determined by the Pastoral Land Board under the Pastoral Land Act 1992.
+Applications for pastoral land clearing (PLC) are determined by the Pastoral Land Board under the Pastoral Land Act 1992.

 Before you apply

-Before you apply, you must read the NT pastoral land clearing (PLC) guidelines DOCX (119.9 KB).
+Before you apply, you must read the:

 Types of applications